harshvardhaniimi/personal-website/content/blog/the-question-of-god/2023-02-01-meditation/index.Rmd

 -   Remember: Meditation is a powerful tool and thus be used for positive outcomes.
 Therefore, this final step is important.

--   Tell yourself / Chant: *May all beings, living or non-living, visible or invisible, be at peace.*
+-   Always end your meditations by telling yourself / chanting: *May all beings, living or non-living, visible or invisible, be at peace.*

 ### The Art of Living